 Want the best cover but don’t know where to start?

 Income Protection is not a “one size fits all” type of product and finding the best product is actually a matter of finding a product that meets your actual needs and cover requirements.
-That said, we will do our best to give you an idea of what to look out for when comparing policies to ensure you get adequate protection that won’t send you broke.
+This article aims to give you an idea of what to look out for when comparing policies to help you get adequate protection that won’t send you broke.

 Three easy ways to find the right policy

 - Understand what features are required for your personal situation e.g. Do you need agreed or an indemnity value policy?
 Is an own or any occupation policy more suitable?